Fugitives: Escape From Furnace 4

 The city goes into lockdown mode, and everywhere Alex and his friends go, they encounter danger.
 As with the other books in this series, this one is dark and violent.
 I love this series, and part of what I like about it is that I can’t predict anything that happens – the author is not afraid to get rid of characters that the reader cares about, or to put Alex in seemingly inescapable situations.
 That said, I have no idea how the events of this series can be resolved in the next and final installment, but I am trying to prepare myself for a sad ending.

 I like the character of Alex – he has gone from a young, scared boy to one of the Furnace and the warden’s monsters, and is trying to hold on to his humanity.
 Despite the fact that he was framed for the murder that landed him in Furnace Penitentiary, he does not see himself as innocent or even a good person.
-I think Alex needs some redemption, and needs to see that he’s done some bad things in the past, but he’s not a bad person.
+I think Alex needs some redemption, and needs to see that although he’s done some bad things in the past, he’s not a bad person.
 He has risked himself numerous times to save the lives of others, but we’ll see how things end.

 Overall, another excellent installment in this series, and if you’ve read the first three books, you must read this one.